JackDougherty/jack-site/_pages/educ309.md

 - Schedule day/time for class to meet for dinner & discussion at instructor's home _______

 ### Thur Sept 12: How Have Others Researched Race and Class at Trinity?
-- Sophomore Interview Project by Color and Money: First-Year Seminar on Race and Social Class at Trinity College, Fall 2011, 2013, 2015.
+- Read how students in my students in my “Color and Money” First-Year Seminar on Race and Social Class at Trinity College conducted this Sophomore Interview Project in Fall 2011, 2013, 2015.
+What ideas does it spark in your minds about how we will conduct our study?
   - Assignment (with Methodology) 2015: <https://commons.trincoll.edu/colorandmoney/assignments/interview-essay/>
   - Interview Guide 2015 <http://jackdougherty.org/documents/2015-interview-guide.pdf>
   - Masked version of interview list by category, 2013 <http://jackdougherty.org/documents/2013-MasterList-MASKED2.png>
   - Masked interview transcripts, 2013 -- to show in seminar only
   - Initial steps for thematic analysis of interviews, [2013 online Google Sheet](https://docs.google.com/spreadsheets/d/16D0ZNWlGquqf94XBNpne7S8CIfkTZkIaLb0JOqscgDo/edit#gid=0)
-  - Interview analysis essays by first-year students [Elise](http://commons.trincoll.edu/colorandmoney/2013/12/04/interview-analysis-essay-3)and [Daniella](http://commons.trincoll.edu/colorandmoney/2013/12/04/interview-essay-4)
+  - Interview analysis essays by first-year students [Elise](http://commons.trincoll.edu/colorandmoney/2013/12/04/interview-analysis-essay-3) and [Daniella](http://commons.trincoll.edu/colorandmoney/2013/12/04/interview-essay-4)
 - Read and reflect on anonymous responses to short essay #0: [Why are you here, and what do you wish to learn?](https://docs.google.com/document/d/1gfB9X5zBKluypHwNO7CmqWbvI0nQHzKo0lgngDrLcEM)
 - Assign: Write short essay #1 and submit for blind review by Sunday Sept 15th at 6pm on question to come*